Ericson90/xserve-ekoview-ubuntu/README.md

 - Next, the dependencies to install and run Apache HTTP Server to setup ekoView.
 - The cron job to run xServe will be added as well, you can view at ' sudo crontab -l '
 - Flash for Firefox will be installed too.
 However, the flash installer often fails, you can find the flash installer online.
-- The ekoView should be accessible from FireFox browser at ' 127.0.0.1 '
+- The ekoView should be accessible from FireFox browser at ' localhost '
 - TeamViever will be installed as well for easy access from PC, you may skip this if not required.

 #### For Ubuntu 12.04,